My Block called

 LakeView Historical contributor Kevin Peterson

-the view from Stratford Place before the fence
+the view from Stratford Place

 the view Sheridan Road before the fence